roboneurolibre/amateur-science/paper.md

 Over the previous 300 years, science had become indispensable to the functioning of the modern world, but it had also become increasingly tied to, and reliant on, political and economic power structures.
 Throughout the 20th century scientific institutions became increasingly intertwined with government and industry.
 Funding for science in this period was abundant but increasingly focused on applied research, which was becoming more specialized.
 The 20th century also witnessed the escalating influence of science and industry on world events.
 The First World War intensified the development of research to advance military capability, spurring massive projects like the Manhattan Project for the atomic bomb and later the space race, projects which proved instrumental in the outcomes of World War II and the Cold War era, respectively.
 Scientific research became a strategic imperative leveraged by governments worldwide; many countries formally institutionalized science as a national priority, establishing dedicated policy bodies like the U.S. National Science Foundation in 1950.

 The growth of research in government, private and academic settings accelerated the institutionalization of science, and led to a steady decline in the popularity of amateur science.
-Our research into worldwide patent applications over the course of the 20th century illustrates this shift.
-Fig. 1 highlights the relative proportion of patent applications filed by private companies, public research centers, and universities, as compared to patent applications filed by individual researchers.
+Our research into worldwide patent applications over the course of the 20th century illustrates this shift. [](#fig1) highlights the relative proportion of patent applications filed by private companies, public research centers, and universities, as compared to patent applications filed by individual researchers.
 The steady increase in applications by institutions, and the decrease in applications filed by solo inventors, continues nearly unbroken for over 100 years.

 :::{iframe} https://chart-studio.plotly.com/~janeabdo/37.embed
 :width: 100%
 :height: 600px
 :align: center
+:label: fig1

 Worldwide patent applications classification
 :::